KCL-BMEIS/OOP/week3A.md

 Nonetheless, you are encouraged to reserve the use of `struct` for small, lightweight containers with public data members only
 - for example, as a way of grouping variables into a single entity that can be returned from a function
-- by using a `struct`, you are expressing the notion that the `struct` itself is unimportant: it's the data members that matters
 - do not use a `struct` for anything that should provide an abstract interface, and/or where maintaining consistency between member variables is important